-'The Ickle Bubba Eclipse is well worthy of a 'best buy' title, thanks to its super storage capability from the spacious basket, its ability to transport two children, and the way the seat unit stores away so neatly.
+'The Ickle Bubba Eclipse is well worthy of a 'best buy' title, thanks to its super storage capability in the spacious basket, its ability to transport two children, and the way the seat unit folds away so neatly for storage.
 The perfect travel system for a growing family.'

 Interchangeable carrycot and seat unit

 Integrated ride-on board

 Ride-on board is narrow

 Flimsy rain cover